 A Partnership Approach to Diagnosing and Treating Your Epilepsy

 As a neurologist and epilepsy specialist on Long Island, I have always found that the best healthcare is achieved when doctors and patients work together as partners in figuring out the diagnosis and planning the best treatment.
-At North Suffolk Neurology based on Long Island, NY, we place an emphasis on taking a very detailed history and will ask you to share with us step-by-step details about your seizures, past medical history, prior testing, previous treatments and how epilepsy has impacted your life.
+At True North Neurology based on Long Island, NY, we place an emphasis on taking a very detailed history and will ask you to share with us step-by-step details about your seizures, past medical history, prior testing, previous treatments and how epilepsy has impacted your life.

 I have been an active member of the patient advocacy movement for many years, lecturing nationally on attending to the psychological needs of individuals with epilepsy, and having served in leadership positions at the national Epilepsy Foundation and EPIC-Epilepsy Foundation of Long Island.
 I was also proud to publish a popular book entitled “The Essential Patient Handbook” designed to help individuals navigate the complicated healthcare system.
 Some of the discussion below is based upon contents from this book, as well as several medical textbooks we have published guiding physicians on the topic of neurologic differential diagnosis.